 Each Robson Resort Community offers unsurpassed luxury homes within communities that combine a beautiful setting and live up to founder Ed Robson’s passion for creating excellence in every retirement resort.

-More than 100 awards and honors have been bestowed to the Robson Resort Communities over the past 40 years recognizing Ed Robson and his team for outstanding achievements in the homebuilding industry.
+More than 100 awards and honors have been bestowed to the Robson Resort Communities over the past five decades recognizing Ed Robson and his team for outstanding achievements in the homebuilding industry.

-Robson’s impressive accolades include Entrepreneur of the Year Award from Arizona State University, Outstanding Business Leader from Northwood University, the Doctor of Humane Letters from Colorado College, a Golden Hammer award for his generous donations to Habitat for Humanity, as well as the Lee T. Hanley Community Leadership Award from the Arizona Diamondbacks Foundation.
+Robson’s impressive accolades include Entrepreneur of the Year Award from Arizona State University, Outstanding Business Leader from Northwood University, the Doctor of Humane Letters from Colorado College, the prestigious Grand Award from the Home Builders Association of Central Arizona, a Golden Hammer award for his generous donations to Habitat for Humanity, as well as the Lee T. Hanley Community Leadership Award from the Arizona Diamondbacks Foundation.

 In addition, Robson has been honored by the National Association of Home Builders 55+ Housing Council with an Icon of the Industry award.
 The National Association of Home Builders also honored Robson with a Best in American Living “Hall of Fame” award for significantly impacting the residential design and construction field.
 Robson’s personal favorite was his induction into his high school Hall of Fame in Arlington, Massachusetts.

 One of the most important parts of Ed Robson’s life has been philanthropy.
 He prides himself on giving back to the community and making a positive difference in people’s lives.